kishiamy/vim-config/README.md

 # What's this?

-This is my personal tmux config, I use it in my "personal/virtual" machines.
+This is my personal vim config.

 # How I can install this config?